ahmsay/Solidvessel/README.md

 In conclusion, to run this application with Docker Compose, you only need the docker-compose.yml file.
 When you write `docker-compose up` command, after a bunch of errors (services desperately trying to connect each other) it will run.
 ### Testing
-Currently, there is no unit test or integration test but there are <a href="https://github.com/ahmsay/Online-Shopping-Application/blob/master/extra/online-shopping-app.postman_collection.json">API tests</a>.
+Currently, there is no unit test or integration test but there are <a href="https://github.com/ahmsay/Online-Shopping-Application/blob/master/extra/online-shopping-app.postman_collection.json" target="_blank">API tests</a>.
 You can import it in Postman to test the application.